 - four 3M Teaching Fellowships.
-No other business school in Canada has more than one. - rank 56th in the world in research by the Financial Times of London's ranking of top 100 business schools; ranked among the top 50 business schools worldwide in terms of research in a recent benchmarking exercise undertaken by the University of British Columbia - 2 National Post Leaders in Management Education Award . - Fellow of the Royal Society of Canada - Fellow of the Academy of Management - Distinguished Scholar Award Academy of Management - three Killam Annual Professorships; two Kaplan Awards - U of A Centre of Excellence: Centre for Professional Service Firm Management - Erhan Erkut First Vargo Professor of Teaching
+No other business school in Canada has more than one. - ranked 35th in the world in research by the Financial Times of London's ranking of top 100 business schools; ranked among the top 50 business schools worldwide in terms of research in a recent benchmarking exercise undertaken by the University of British Columbia - 2 National Post Leaders in Management Education Award - · Fellow of the Royal Society of Canada - · Fellow of the Academy of Management - First Canadian Business School accredited by the AACSB - Distinguished Scholar Award Academy of Management - three Killam Annual Professorships; two Kaplan Awards - U of A Centre of Excellence: Centre for Professional Service Firm Management - Erhan Erkut First Vargo Professor of Teaching